juanedflores/ATS_Practices_Week9/creative_coding.md

 ---

 #### Reusability
-Use a single line of code to call the a large block of code again and again anywhere you want.
+Use a single line of code to call the large block of code again and again anywhere you want.

 ---